zng-ui/zng/TODO/_current.md

         - Do we only need custom reuse groups because of color here?
     - Others that cause a new frame often (border color?).

-* Test integration of frame reuse with frame update.
+* Review reuse after frame update.
-* Merge.

 * Implement virtualization, see `Optimizations.md`.